CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 Each of these optional rules may be used if all players agree before the game begins.

-**Special Movement to Gorgoroth Rules** — A company may only move to or from a site in Gorgoroth (e.g., Barad-dur, Mount Doom) by using one of the following:
+<a id="special-movement-to-gorgoroth-rules"/>**Special Movement to Gorgoroth Rules** — A company may only move to or from a site in Gorgoroth (e.g., Barad-dur, Mount Doom) by using one of the following:
  - Specific region movement from a site in Imlad Morgul (Cirith Ungol, Minas Morgul, or Shelob’s Lair).
  - Specific region movement that passes through Nurn or Udun.

-**Burglaring** — A Hobbit may attempt to “burglar” at an untapped site.
+<a id="burglaring"/>**Burglaring** — A Hobbit may attempt to “burglar” at an untapped site.
 If you decide to make a burglary attempt, make a roll.
 If the result is greater than 5, the Hobbit taps the site without facing the automatic-attack and may tap to play an item that is playable at that site.
 Otherwise, the Hobbit faces the automatic-attack alone.

-**Recently Visited Sites** — If a site is in the opponent’s discard pile, the number of strikes and prowess for the site’s automatic-attack are increased by 1.
+<a id="recently-visited-sites"/>**Recently Visited Sites** — If a site is in the opponent’s discard pile, the number of strikes and prowess for the site’s automatic-attack are increased by 1.

-**Tapping to Face Multiple Strikes** — A character can tap, take a -3 mod, and face two strikes.
+<a id="tapping-to-face-multiple-strikes"/>**Tapping to Face Multiple Strikes** — A character can tap, take a -3 mod, and face two strikes.

 ### MULTI-PLAYER RULES